DerrickDarrell/Creality-K1-K1-Max/K1 Side Braces/README.md

 # INTRODUCTION

 I made these braces to strengthen the frame in the K1 3D printer.
-I haven't had the chance to properly test them (resonances, print quality) but I've had quite a few people ask for them.. so here they are.

-These braces take the place of the side panels.
-It will be a tight fit as it is meant to be.
-The acrylic side panels then mount over the braces.
+From my previous versions I found out the panel likes to rattle against the printed part in the areas between the screws.
+You will need 1mm foam tape to prevent the panel rattling on the plastic (pictured)

 If you like my work consider [buying me a ko-fi](https://ko-fi.com/derrickdarrell) ☕😊 Your support is greatly appreciated.